Farmers markets provide farmers a place to sell their produce and educate shoppers on why food, agriculture, and nutrition matter.

 Unfortunately, there have been several cases of foodborne illness connected with farmer’s markets and local food.
 As the number of these illnesses have increased, there is an increasing need to have standard rules established to ensure the safety of food.

-To ensure safety, there are also basic guidelines that you should follow to ensure that – not only farm-fresh food – but all your food you buy is safe.
+To ensure food safety, there are basic guidelines that you should follow to ensure that – not only farm-fresh food – but all your food you buy is safe.

 Farmer’s Market Produce Tips